Atelier User Guide

 | Nova | The operations assistant in the sidebar (crash diagnosis, cluster questions, action dispatch).
 Also used by the crash monitor for automatic post-incident analysis |

 Assigning a profile to a role is what makes it take effect.
-For example, if you want Nova to run against a local LM Studio model but continue building apps with Claude, you’d have two profiles — one Claude, one Ollama-style pointing at LM Studio — and assign the Ollama profile to Nova only.
+For example, if you want Nova to run against a local LM Studio model but keep a hosted model for code review, you’d have two profiles — one Claude, one Ollama-style pointing at LM Studio — and assign the Ollama profile to Nova only.

 Auto-assign on create